absolutelabs-co/newstore-mulesoft-connector-docs/README.md

 For more information, visit the [NewStore](https://www.newstore.com/)

 # About MuleSoft Certified Connectors
-MuleSoft Certified Connectors are developed by MuleSoft’s partners and developer community.
-These connectors have been reviewed and certified by MuleSoft.
-To receive assistance or support for it, contact AbsoluteLabs directly at contact@absolutelabs.co (+44)(7459857122) , MuleSoft disclaims any support obligation for MuleSoft Certified Connectors.
+MuleSoft Certified Connectors, including the NewStore Connector, are created by MuleSoft's partners and community developers and have been officially reviewed and certified by MuleSoft.

+If you need help with the connector contact AbsoluteLabs directly at  [Contact us | Absolutelabs](https://www.absolutelabs.co/contact-us).
+MuleSoft does not provide support for these connectors.

-By installing this connector, you consent to MuleSoft sharing your contact information with the developer of this connector so that you can receive more information about it directly from the developer.
+Installing this connector means you agree to let MuleSoft share your contact details with AbsoluteLabs (the connector's developer) so they can send you more information.
+You can try the connector for free, but you cannot use it in a live production environment.

-To utilize the NewStore Connector or any part of its code, it must be acquired and licensed through AbsoluteLabs, or bundled with services from AbsoluteLabs.
-Upon licensing the software or purchasing services, support and maintenance will be provided in accordance with the terms and conditions of the contract.
+To use the NewStore connector in a live production environment, you must either buy a license from AbsoluteLabs or get it as part of a service package from them.
+Once you've purchased a license or service package, you'll receive support and maintenance according to the terms of your contract.

 # About AbsoluteLabs
-AbsoluteLabs helps businesses adapt to evolving markets, optimize customer experiences, and achieve breakthrough results.
-AbsoluteLabs provides technology consulting and digital transformation services to leading brands across customer-centric industries.
-We help clients stay competitive and innovative by anticipating rapidly changing customer behaviors and market dynamics.
-Our deep expertise, honed within the business sector, gives us a unique advantage in understanding complex business challenges and delivering tailored solutions.
-We empower our clients to stay relevant, rapidly adapt, and innovate in a digital consumer era.
+AbsoluteLabs provides business & technology consulting and digital transformation services to leading enterprises across customer-centric industries.
+We help clients stay competitive and innovative by anticipating rapidly changing customer behaviours and market dynamics.